Pacific Sun (song)

-Force & Styles version
+Original version

-The Force & Styles version of "Pacific Sun" is happy hardcore song with vocals by Junior.
+The original version of "Pacific Sun" is a happy hardcore song with vocals by Junior.
 The song was written and recorded by the three at Force & Styles' UK Dance Studios in Clacton-on-Sea, Essex in 1997.
 "Pacific Sun" was pressed as a one-sided white label record their own label UK Dance Records in 1997.
 It was also re-released as a b-side to "Field of Dreams" later in 2001.
 Hardcore producers, Sy & Unknown, released their remix of the song in 2006, on their own label, Quosh Records.